-It may be necessary to exceed the IECC 2015 requirements to reach the required overall building energy performance.
+It may be necessary to exceed the IECC 2018 requirements to reach the required overall building energy performance.

-This section requires conformance with three sections of Green Mark Building Energy Performance including Lighting Efficiency and Controls, Lighting System Efficiency, Carpark System Efficiency (lighting requirements), Lighting (section ii).
+This section requires conformance with three sections of Green Mark: Part 2 - Building Energy Performance criteria, including Lighting Efficiency and Controls, Lighting System Efficiency, Carpark System Efficiency (lighting requirements), Lighting (section ii).

-The baseline required performance criteria for the building lighting systems shall be the International Energy Conservation Code (IECC) 2015.
-To the extent that local applicable building code is stricter or further energy performance is desired or required by this standard, the lighting systems may exceed IECC 2015.
-See specific elements of lighting system performance covered by IECC 2015 below.

-- 1.1.1 Lighting systems shall be provided with controls as specified in Sections C405.2.1, C405.2.2, C405.2.3, C405.2.4 and C405.2.5.
-Note stated exceptions in section C405.2 of the standard - 1.1.2 Area-specific lighting controls shall be designed per the following guidance.
-Where overlap or conflict exists between IECC 2015 requirements and guidance in this sub-section, IECC 2015 will take priority unless otherwise directed by the owner - 1.1.2.1 Back of House Areas: install occupancy sensors in private and open offices, conference rooms, facility rooms (such as mechanical rooms), housekeeping closets and other areas which are occupied sporadically - 1.1.2.1.1 For applicable spaces, such as mechanical spaces, lighting control will be designed such that the occupancy sensor can be bypassed to prevent the lights from turning off during critical maintenance activities - 1.1.2.2 Stairwell: based on local code requirement, while maintaining minimum required lighting level, install occupancy sensor to limit lighting energy consumption during non-occupied times - 1.1.2.3 Public space with natural daylight: evaluate the feasibility of applying daylight sensors to control lighting during daytime while abundant natural daylight is available - 1.1.2.4 Parking garage: for covered parking garages with natural daylight exposure, lighting sensors shall be installed at the perimeter of the parking garage to control the lighting in areas with abundant natural daylight.
-Interior areas lacking daylighting shall be separately zoned and do not need daylight sensors - 1.1.2.5 Meeting room space: Evaluate the feasibility of installing occupancy sensors in restrooms and individual meeting rooms to turn off the lights when unoccupied.
-Make sure sensors cover the entire area as not to disturb guest experience.
-Meeting rooms require several features: downlighting, cove lighting and chandeliers/sconces shall all be on separate dimmable circuits controlled by local interface; If meeting room becomes vacant for up to twenty minutes (adjustable), when occupants re-enter the last dimmer control settings shall be restored.
-When occupants re-enter after more than twenty minutes of consecutive unoccupied time (adjustable), and daily at midnight, the room lighting shall automatically revert to default settings.
-Divisible ballrooms/meeting rooms with airwalls shall have the ability to gang together multiple rooms with the same dimmer settings and occupancy sensing when airwalls are retracted - 1.1.2.6 Exterior lighting: evaluate installing daylight sensors for exterior lighting1.1.2.7 Atriums: evaluate installing daylight sensors in atriums - 1.1.3 The facility shall meet the interior lighting power requirements as indicated in Table C405.4.2(1) or C405.4.2(2) - 1.1.3.1 The facility lighting power shall be calculated per sections C405.4.1 and C405.4.2 Refer 2015 IECC Interior lighting power excerpts at end of module. - 1.1.4 The facility shall meet the exterior lighting power requirements as indicated in section C405.5.1
+1.1 IECC 2018 Conservati performano ne required performance criteria for the building lighting systems shall be the International Energy on Code (IECC) 2018.
+To the extent that local applicable building code is stricter or further energy ce is desired or required by this standard, the lighting systems may exceed IECC 2018.
+See specific of lighting system performance covered by IECC 2018 below.
+U 1.1.1 Lighting systems shall be provided with controls as specified in Sections C405.2.1, C405.2.2, C405.2.3, C405.2.4, C405.2.5, and C405.2.6.
+Note stated exceptions in section C405.2 of the standard.
+IECC 2018 C405.2 U 1.1.2 Area-specific lighting controls shall be designed per the following guidance.
+Where overlap or conflict exists between IECC 2018 requirements and guidance in this sub-section, IECC 2018 will take priority unless otherwise directed by the owner 1.1.2.1 Back of House Areas: install occupancy sensors in private and open offices, conference rooms, facility rooms (such as mechanical rooms), housekeeping closets and other areas which are occupied sporadically 1.1.2.1.1 For applicable spaces, such as mechanical spaces, lighting control will be designed such that the occupancy sensor can be bypassed to prevent the lights from turning off during critical maintenance activities 1.1.2.2 Stairwell: based on local code requirement, while maintaining minimum required lighting level, install occupancy sensor to limit lighting energy consumption during non-occupied times 1.1.2.3 Public space with natural daylight: applying daylight sensors to control lighting during daytime while abundant natural daylight is available.
+Sensors shall incorporate dimming setbacks and overrides to compensate for insufficient daylight.
+1.1.2.4 Parking garage: for covered parking garages with natural daylight exposure, lighting sensors shall be installed at the perimeter of the parking garage to control the lighting in areas with abundant natural daylight sensors 1.1.2.5 Meeting room space: Evaluate the feasibility of installing occupancy sensors in restrooms and individual meeting rooms to turn off the lights when unoccupied.
+Make sure sensors cource leads under the ensign and chandeliers/sconces shall all be on separated dimmable circuits controlled by local interface; If meeting room becomes vacant for up to twenty minutes (adjustable), when occupants re-enter the last dimmer control settings shall be restored.
+When occupants re-enter after more than twenty minutes of consecutive unoccupied time (adjustable), and daily at midnight, the room lighting shall automatically revert t U 1.1.3 The facility shall meet the interior lighting power requirements as indicated in Table C405.3.2(1) or C405.3.2(2).
+See Table 1 for Building Area Method Lighting Power Allowance summary of Table C405.3.2(1).
+1.1.3.1 The facility lighting power shall be calculated per sections C405.3.1 and C405.3.2 Refer 2018 IECC Interior lighting power excerpts at end of module.